Tracing the Crew & Families of the World War 1 Battleship

 Crew of the REVENGE 1916-18

-The photographs that follow are of some of the crew members that Harry Freeman of Bedworth, Warwickshire, a stoker, served with on HMS Revenge, between 1st February 1916 and 9th February 1919.
+The photographs that follow are of just of some of the crew members that Harry Freeman of Bedworth, Warwickshire, a boy stoker, served with on HMS Revenge, between 1st February 1916 and 9th February 1919.

 More specifically, throughout the Battle of Jutland.

-If you recognise a relative amongst them, perhaps your Great Grandfather or a Great Uncle, please feel free to contact me and we can identify them here on the web site:
+If you recognise a relative amongst them, perhaps your Great Grandfather or a Great Uncle, please feel free to contact me and we can identify them here on this web site:

-So far there are just five crewmen identified!
+So far there are just nine crewmen identified!

 Back row Right: Thomas Henry Poole.
 To his left; Harry Freeman